Skip to Main Content

 Bladder Infection in Dogs

 Urinary tract issues and bladder infections in dogs can cause significant discomfort and may lead to severe complications if not treated promptly.
-Our veterinarians in Hermitage have gathered vital information about the signs and treatment options for bladder infections in dogs.
+Here, our veterinarians in Hermitage share vital information about the signs and treatment options for bladder infections in dogs.

 Bladder infections are common in all breeds of dogs, but female dogs are more prone to them.
-Causes of bladder infections can include:
+In addition to bacteria, other causes of bladder infections can include:

 • Anatomical Abnormalities: Some dogs may have anatomical abnormalities that make them more prone to bladder infections.
 These abnormalities can include a short urethra or bladder, or urinary tract abnormalities.